By Michael O'Sullivan

 The Washington Post

-One and a half stars.
+Three and a half out of four stars.
 PG-13.
-Contains sensuality and some violence.
-121 minutes.
-Currently playing at Carmike 10 in Cullman at 4:05 p.m.and 7 p.m.
+Contains action violence, some obscenity and brief sensuality.
+131 minutes.
+Currently showing at Carmike 10 in Cullman.